Senths02/portfolio/src/content/watch-party-data.md

 - Design intent

 The rationale for BBC Together taking priority was to:
-- Avoid deterring watch party user's on entry
+- Avoid deterring watch party user's on entry with the Data Pod
-- Prevent cognitive load and context switching
+- Focus on a single service to prevent cognitive load and context switching
-- Convey ambitions for the technology
+- Convey ambitions for the technology as a utility service

 <br>

 #### The problem with conveying the future
 There were limitations to conveying ambitions for the technology.

-In the future, the Data Pod would be a separate service.
-This service would also be responsible for meeting the user needs that the pilot was struggling to meet.
+In the future, the Data Pod would be a separate product.
+This product would also be responsible for meeting the user needs that the pilot was struggling to meet.

->The pilot's hierarchy wasn't built for a Data Pod service, but the pilot still needed to meet the needs of one.
+>The pilot's hierarchy wasn't built for the Data Pod as a product, but the pilot still needed to meet the needs of one.

 ![Unmet pod needs](images/watch-party-data/unmet_pod_needs.png)